Lawyer Ethics and Marketing

 While the state rules are not on a true continuum from least to most restrictive, since often the rules are simply different, let’s take a look at some of the provisions of the least restrictive and most restrictive states, as well as some of those straight-up aberrations.

 First, we should note that ABA Model Rule 7.1 prohibits communications that are false or misleading.
-Although not every state agrees on exactly what is misleading, this rule is the cornerstone of the regulation of lawyer advertising in every state.
+Although not every state agrees on exactly what is a false or misleading statement, this rule is the cornerstone of the regulation of lawyer advertising in every state.
 Some say the rules do not need to go any further than this prohibition, but no state has yet gone that far.

 However, Virginia and D.C. have stripped out many of the specific provisions that are found in other states.